 One example of Neil's work is the development of a new mapping technique to improve communication of climate model uncertainty.
 This varies the saturation of a small palette of colours to indicate direction, magnitude and agreement of ensembles of climate change projections.
 This work is available as a Met Office Hadley Centre Technical Note.

 Neil has recently worked with Met Office Hadley Centre colleagues to assess the efficacy of pattern scaling as a method to provide climate change projections for time periods and emission scenarios that have not been simulated by climate model simulations.
 The study explored theoretical issues regarding how best to estimate and assess the climate change patterns, and how decisions might be made on whether and how to use pattern scaling.

-Neil joined the Met Office Hadley Centre at the beginning of 2008 as a member of the Climate Impacts Analysis Team which is part of Climate Impacts.
+Neil joined the Met Office Hadley Centre at the beginning of 2008 and is a member of the Vegetation-Climate Interactions which is part of Climate Monitoring and Attribution.
 Whilst in the team he has improved visualisation and enabled team members to successfully incorporate GIS visualisation and analyses into their projects.
 From 2002 he worked for six years in the technology division of the Met Office.
 While there he was technical lead on a variety of projects, including: the creation of a GIS tool to help design climate networks; a tool to automatically generate maps of pollution dispersion; a product to provide electricity companies a 5 day forecast of customer outage due to severe weather; a tool to automatically generate aviation advisories of airborne pollutants.